rashidwassan/today-i-learned/devops/docker.md

 ## docker attach ubuntu
 - To go inside that container.
+- You can simply get out of the container with 'exit' command.

 ## docker ps
 - To see how many containers are currently running.